baywet/csharp-rest-api-client-keystone/README.md

 ## Introduction

-Base on the [How to be miserable: 40 strategies you already use book](https://www.randypaterson.com/books/how-to-be-miserable.html) approach, this repository aims to demonstrate with benchmarks how you can make any REST API dotnet client as slow and unreliable as possible.
+Based on the [How to be miserable: 40 strategies you already use book](https://www.randypaterson.com/books/how-to-be-miserable.html) approach, this repository aims to demonstrate with benchmarks how you can make any REST API dotnet client as slow and unreliable as possible.

 ## Structure